Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

 Eco-friendly driving practices

-Being an efficient driver can significantly reduce emissions in the long run.
+Efficient driving reduces emissions.
 Take it easy on the gas pedal and brakes.
 Avoid unnecessary idling, which causes air pollution and excess wear and tear.
-You should also monitor your car's temperature.
-If possible, reduce the use of your air conditioner as this further contributes to emissions.
+Monitor your car's temperature and limit air conditioner use to reduce emissions.

 Finding alternative transportation options